haberdashPI/empriser/plans.md

 * improve zoom interface: I didn't make this better earlier because paper.js is slow
 * add noisy border to tiles
+* add basic annotations for:
+    - moutains
+    - hills
+    - vegetation
 * add noisy interior
-* add legends to make the map easier to read
-* add annotations for:
+* improve annotations for
     - moutains
     - hills
     - vegetation
+* add legends to make the map easier to read
 * improve color interpolation (use color brewer) for various views
 * add a spinner during terrain generation??
-  (this will require breaking up the loops, maybe by having a schedular??)
+  (this will require breaking up the loops, maybe by having a schedular, or just a web worker, maybe use typed arrays at this point??)

 * display the exact coordinates and scale to allow easy recovery
 * allow exact coordinates and scale to be set